afunnydev/tinysociety/content/articles/2019-01-15-tiny-house-builders-in-florida.md

 <span class="figcaption">Image source: [Cornerstone Tiny Homes](https://cornerstonetinyhomes.com/tiny-home-models-3/)</span>

 A family-run business with combined experience in the fields of interior design, construction, and engineering.
 This tiny house builder combines bespoke, old-world craftsmanship with high-quality materials.
 Additionally, they will identify your lifestyle needs to ensure your tiny house is a custom fit.
+They have been in the construction field for a long time and have realized a lot of projects you can see on their website.

 * **Location:** Longwood, Florida
 * **Tiny houses on wheels:** yes